jamescooke/blog/content/1603-comparing-django-q-objects.rst

     >>> unicode(a)
     u"(AND: ('place', 'Residential'), ('people__gt', 5))"

-Plus, I like to write assertion helpers whenever I have something complicated to test frequently in a test suite.
+In addition, it is "good" testing practice to write assertion helpers whenever a test suite has complicated assertions to make frequently.
+This provides an opportunity to DRY out test code and expand on any error messages that are raised on failure.

 Therefore a really simple solution is an assertion helper that would compare Q objects by: